 We deal with money which people have a strong emotional connection to and makes them do stupid stuff.
 I’ve seen fraudulent check-writing grannies, customers getting beat up and robbed right outside our doors, and a kid once cashing stolen checks from a businessman who happened to be at the bank when the cops snuck up to arrest him.
 It’s always something!

 A lot of you probably don’t step foot in a bank branch much these days with the technological advances that we’ve seen lately, but when you do, here are some sure ways to piss us off (and some ways to avoid doing so).
 At the end of the day we have the same goal as you: to process your transaction correctly and efficiently.

-20 Things Not to Do at The Bank:
+What to Not Do at a Bank:

 #1.
 Sneeze, cough, bleed, wipe your butt, wipe your snot, or sweat all over your money or your ID and then have the nerve to hand it to us.
 Basically, no bodily fluids.
 Ladies, it’s not cute when you pull your ID from your bra after you just hit the gym.
 We have to handle that stuff with our bare hands!
 With all the fluids, dust, dirt, and who knows what else we come in contact with, our hands are filthy at the end of the day.
 I have to wash my hands before I eat or go to the bathroom.
 Basically, be a decent human being.
 Is that too much to ask for?

 #2.
 Joke around with bomb threats, robbery threats, or death threats.
 There is a time and place (I think?) for these kinds of things.
 Your bank is absolutely, definitely not one of them.
 We take them very seriously and don’t like to joke around with our lives.
 We want to go home to our families at the end of the day.
 It gets old and it’s not amusing.
 Ask us about the weather instead or how our days are going.